kkristene3/Kramelix/README.md

 2. Copy the IPv4 address (or IPv6 address if applicable) of your LAN
 3. Follow the instrutions in: [SETUP.md](Kramelix_app/emotion_training/SETUP.md#file-setup)

-### Troubleshooting Builds / GitIgnore Information

--   To completely reset the project build, delete the local instances of `/Kramelix_app/.gradle`, `/Kramelix_app/build`, `/Kramelix_app/app/build`, and `/Kramelix_app/app/.cxx`.
-Afterwards, start from step 4 of the Installation/Setup section above, and these folders should rebuild.
--   When committing files, the `.gitignore` file will automatically filter out any local build folders that don't need to be shared between developers.
-This mainly includes the above-mentioned folders^. **Anything else should be committed.**

 ### Microphone Setup on Emulator

 To record audio through Android Studio emulator devices, ensure that the following is set up: